 What should have been a typical Sunday morning church service in Sutherland Springs Texas last weekend, ended in tragedy.
 The shooter, a troubled person, took his own life and the lives of 23 victims.
 Again we find ourselves at a junction of attempting to make sense of an illogical and senseless act.
 Laws and freedoms collide, attempting to problem solve and bring an end to these repetative ludicrist acts.
 We shake our heads and send questions to the heavens for God’s sake.

 Is there any common sense in non-military citizens of the United States carrying military style weapons, many of which are designed to spray repetitive ammo, for their “recreational” use?
 Also, is their any common sense in people living in populated areas being licensed to “carry” them there?
 Last time I checked people aren’t hunting in populated areas, unless sadly they are hunting people, which is quite literally the problem.
 Maybe gun control is about geographically appropriate areas to carry.
-We don’t drop test bombs in populated areas, nor should we allow the sum of bombs, a military style armed unwell individual, lose inside our cities.
-Maybe gun control like most of our amendment rights, aren’t about gun control at all, but about gun sense.
+We don’t drop test bombs in populated areas, nor should we allow the sum of bombs, a military style armed unwell individual, loose inside our cities.
+Maybe gun control like most of our amendmen rights, aren’t about gun control at all, but about gun sense.

 Trump recently said that Chicago has some of the strictest gun laws of any communities in the United States, but you are still able to license these weapons within the confines of city limits.
 Hence, they continue to have high crime rates.
 Nothing changes when guns and people are put in close proximity.